Marriott fairly recently added to their Autograph collection with the Bankside hotel in London that opened in Autumn 2018.

 When I visited the Bankside hotel it had only been open a very short while.
-It looked a like a very smart design-led hotel which sometimes rings alarms bells of design over function so let’s see how it was in reality.
+It looked like a very smart design-led hotel which sometimes rings alarms bells of design over function, so let’s see how it was in reality.
+This is not to be confused with the Hilton Bankside which is very closeby.

 There was free water available in reception which was a nice extra.
 All the staff I encountered were very friendly and knowledgeable although it was sometimes obvious the hotel was new due to the slow service here and there.